 - Don't post racist, sexist, homophobic, or otherwise bigoted comments.

-- Don't post threats or encourage self-harm.
+- Don't threaten anyone or encourage self-harm.

 - Don't post or link to anything pornographic, disgusting (in-game gore is a grey area, but use common sense), or illegal (including illegal file sharing).